 Preparing for Weight Loss Surgery Leads to Prevention of Pancreatic Cancer in Young Mother

-Dr. G. consulted Christopher M. Pezzi, MD, director, Surgical Oncology, AMH.
-Fortunately, Siobhan was pursuing care at AMH, where surgeons have the expertise and experience to perform a wide range of complex, technically demanding procedures.
+Dr. G. consulted a surgical oncologist at Abington.
+Fortunately, Siobhan was pursuing care at AH, where surgeons have the expertise and experience to perform a wide range of complex, technically demanding procedures.
 The two surgeons agreed the priority in Siobhan’s case would be to surgically remove the tumor and send a sample to the lab for immediate study under the microscope.
 If the tumor was benign, Dr. G. would also perform the bariatric procedure during the same operation.

 Siobhan, who had struggled with obesity lifelong, had begun exploring bariatric surgery as a means of weight loss a few months after her son, Joshua, was born.
 “Surgery was my last resort,” says Siobhan.
 “I had tried my entire life to lose weight and once Joshua was born, he became my reason to get healthier.
 I believe this little angel saved my life.”

 In April 2012, Siobhan and her husband, Matthew, placed their trust in the hands of two skilled surgeons, who were as eager as they to learn of the nature of her lesion.
-Drs.
-G. and Pezzi planned to perform the surgery laparoscopically, operating through a few small incisions in the abdomen using specialized instruments, rather than through one large, open incision.
+The doctors planned to perform the surgery laparoscopically, operating through a few small incisions in the abdomen using specialized instruments, rather than through one large, open incision.
 Traditionally, with open surgery, the spleen is also removed during a pancreatectomy because the organs share major blood vessels.
 By operating laparoscopically, however, surgeons have better visualization so that separating the pancreas from the spleen is easier.

 Siobhan underwent laparoscopic partial pancreatectomy without removal of her spleen—an organ that plays a significant role in fighting infections.
 An immediate biopsy of the pancreatic tumor revealed it was a mucinous cystic neoplasm—a benign tumor with a significant potential to become malignant.
 Because there was no cancer present, Dr. G. was able to proceed with the VSG.